Algorithmic properties of inverse monoids with hyperbolic and tree-like Sch\"utzenberger graphs: Tree-like Sch utzenberger graphs

 It follows that we can factor $\A_{Geo}(w)$ by the automaton congruence $\rho$ and get a quotient automaton $\A_{Geo}(w)/\rho$ recognizing the same language.
-Since $\rho$ is a finite index congruence by Lemma \ref{phrat2}, the automaton is finite, hence ${\rm Geo}(w)$ is rational as claimed.
+Since $\rho$ is a finite index congruence by Lemma \ref{phrat2} and the remark above it, the automaton is finite, hence ${\rm Geo}(w)$ is rational as claimed.

 The theorem implies that the inverse monoid in Example \ref{irrtree} cannot be finitely presented, yielding the following corollary:

 \bc There exists a finitely generated tree-like inverse monoid which is not finitely presentable. \ec